All about HUD’s Eviction Protection Grant Program

 competitive grants to nonprofit or governmental entities to provide legal assistance (including assistance related to pretrial activities, trial activities, post-trial activities and alternative dispute resolution) at no cost to eligible low-income tenants at risk of or subject to eviction: Provided further, That in awarding grants under the preceding proviso, the Secretary shall give preference to applicants that include a marketing strategy for residents of areas with high rates of eviction, have experience providing no-cost legal assistance to low-income individuals, including those with limited English proficiency or disabilities, and have sufficient capacity to administer such assistance: Provided further, That the Secretary shall ensure, to the extent practicable, that the proportion of eligible tenants living in rural areas who will receive legal assistance with grant funds made available under this heading is not less than the overall proportion of eligible tenants who live in rural areas.

-In June 2024, HUD announced a Notice of Funding Opportunity (NOFO) for the third and fourth pots of $20 million each.
-Grant applications are due on August 20, 2024.
-About right to counsel, the NOFO notes that “Right to counsel programs are codified guarantees that all tenants, or a defined class, must receive representation in eviction proceedings.
+In 2021, HUD announced the first set of grantees, which allocated the first $20 million to 10 different legal services organizations for awards ranging from $1 million to $2.4 million.
+In 2022, HUD announced the second set of grantees, which allocated the second $20 million to 11 different legal services organizations for awards again ranging from $1 million to $2.4 million.
+In June 2024, HUD announced a Notice of Funding Opportunity (NOFO) for the third (FY23) and fourth (FY24) pots of $20 million each.
+About right to counsel, the NOFO noted that “Right to counsel programs are codified guarantees that all tenants, or a defined class, must receive representation in eviction proceedings.
 Seventeen cities, four states, and one county have enacted right to counsel legislation, and over 60 cities expanded representation access as of fall 2023.
 Studies consistently find that represented tenants are more likely to remain in their homes and less likely to suffer collateral consequences of an eviction record.
 Further, jurisdictions are seeing cultural shifts in courts and improved interactional and informational outcomes, such as judges discussing rights and options with tenants.”
+In January 2025 HUD announced the 21 grantees for the FY23 and FY24 funding.

 The NCCRC worked with U.S. House members on a bill that ultimately morphed into this HUD funding.